solehudinmq/jojo_encrypted/README.md

     $ - require 'securerandom'
     $ - SecureRandom.hex(64)

-In the model you have to do this to be able to encrypt the field:
+In the model you have to do this to be able to encrypt the field (for version 1 only support for integration with Mongoid gem):

     $ include JojoEncrypted::Mongoid::AttrEncrypted
     $ encrypts :name, :phone